satyavh/Kingdom/README.md

 The important thing is that the sub-template name must be exactly the same as your array name.
 Within the subtemplate, if you want to bind to array values, you must prefix those values with `model`

-## Set and Get
+## Set and Get properties
-You can get and set Castle properties like this
+You can create, get and set Castle properties like this

 ```
 @set 'myProperty', 'hello'
-@get 'myProperty'
+console.log @get('myProperty')    # logs 'hello'
 ```

-When you set properties the corresponding template bindings are reevaluated and the view is being updated
+When you set properties the corresponding template bindings are reevaluated and the DOM is being updated accordingly.
+You can use this to create reactive interfaces.

 ## toggleProperty
 You can toggle a boolean property like this